dreamfactorysoftware/platform-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Run-the-Scala-Stream-Collector.md

 [**HOME**](Home) > [**SNOWPLOW SETUP GUIDE**](Setting-up-Snowplow) > [**Step 1: setup a Collector**](Setting-up-a-Collector) > [**Scala Stream Collector setup**](setting-up-the-Scala-Stream-Collector) > [[Run the Scala Stream Collector]]

-`java` is used to invoke the Scala Stream collector, which takes the configuration file as a parameter.
+`java` is used to invoke the Scala Stream collector, which takes the configuration file as a parameter:

     java -jar snowplow-scala-collector-[version].jar --config my.conf